'They aren't just names': Survivors, activists remember women killed at Polytechnique

 Nathalie Provost remembers holding classmate Nathalie Croteau's hand that day when a gunman motivated by a hatred of feminists opened fire on campus, killing 14 women and injuring a dozen other people.

 "When it happened, we were there, side-by-side.
-Barbara [Klucznik-Widajewicz], too,'' said Provost, who was shot four times in the attack on December 6, 1989.
+Barbara 1/8Klucznik-Widajewicz 3/8, too," said Provost, who was shot four times in the attack on December 6, 1989.

 Croteau and Klucznik-Widajewicz were among the day's victims, many of them engineering students, who were killed during the massacre.